Bobbakov/orderGenerator/README.md

 agent chooses randomly from a normal distribution with mean = last price and standard deviation = 0.1 agent chooses randomly (from a uniform distribution) a quantity between minquantity of market and maxquantity market

+agent1.randomNormal(a)

 randomLogNormal
 agent randomly chooses to send in Buy or Sell Order agent chooses randomly from a lognormal distribution with mean = 0 and standard deviation = 0.2.
 It multiplies this value with the last price traded.
 Value gets rounded to nearest multiple of ticksize. agent chooses randomly (from a uniform distribution) a quantity between minquantity of market and maxquantity market

+agent1.randomLogNormal(a)

 Where users can get help with your project
 Who maintains and contributes to the project

+marketMaker
+The market maker always check if he is best bid and best offer in orderbook.
+If he is not, he will improve best bid by 1 tick or best offer by 1 tick (or both).
+If he is best bid or best offer, he will do nothing.
+If there are no bids, he will send in a best bid at the lowest possible price.
+The oppostite goes for no offers.

+agent chooses randomly (from a uniform distribution) a quantity between minquantity of market and maxquantity market

+You can set various parameters at the marketMaker:

+agent1.marketMaker(a, stop, position_limit)
+The marketMaker might have a position limit, meaning: if his accumulated position exceeds its limit, it will close its entire position at market.
+Also, if his short position exceeds the position limit, he will buy back all shorts at market.

+If stop = True, position_limit = 250 by default.
+You can set the limit you want.

+You could even have an agent that changes between strategies

+agent1.randomNormal(a)
+agent1.marketMaker(a)
+...

+Orders
+If an agents sends in an order, the order will go through the matching engine.
+This follows the standard rules of a limit order book.
+Briefly: if the price of a bid order is higher than the price of best offer in the orderbook, there will be a transaction.
+If there is remaining quantity left (= agent didn't buy all units he wanted), the engine will check for the next lowest offer.
+If there is, there will be a transaction.
+This will go on untill either the buyer bought all units he wanted, or there are no offers matching the bid price.
+In case of the later, the reimaing bid will be send to the orderbook.

+The opposite goes for offers.

+Transaction
+If an order leads to a transaction, a transaciton will occur.